xapple/waste_flow/README.md

 ## Cache

 When you import `waste_flow`, we will check the `$WASTE_FLOW_CACHE` environment variable to see where to download and store the cached data.
 If this variable is not set, we will default to the platform's temporary directory and clone a repository there.
 This could result in re-downloading the cache after every reboot.

+## Features

+The first time you run `waste_flow`, it will automatically download the raw CSVs from the EUROSTAT website to disk and parse the resulting data.
+On later runs, `waste_flow` will simply retrieve this information directly from the disk.
+This means that the first time you execute the pipeline things will be noticeably slower: this is normal.